dawid-cloudvisor/wafr-documentation/docs/security/SEC10-BP03.md

 Ahead of a security incident, consider developing forensics capabilities to support security event investigations.

-**Level of risk exposed if this best practice is not established:** Medium

 Concepts from traditional on-premises forensics apply to AWS.
 For key information to start building forensics capabilities in the AWS Cloud, see [Forensic investigation environment strategies in the AWS Cloud](https://docs.aws.amazon.com/whitepapers/latest/forensic-investigation-environment-strategies-in-the-aws-cloud/forensic-investigation-environment-strategies-in-the-aws-cloud.html).

 Once you have your environment and AWS account structure set up for forensics, define the technologies required to effectively perform forensically sound methodologies across the four phases: